-3. Sunrise is Typically Later (If There is a Sunrise)
+3. Sunrise is Typically Later (If There One)

 4. It’s Not THAT Cold Everywhere

 In Oslo and Bergen, especially, I found myself dressing in lighter layers than I expected.

 (I recall taking a trip up a mountain in the famous Fjellheisen cable car to see an aerial view of the city.
 I wasn’t being able to feel my toes through my layers of multiple thick socks and snow boots.
 I knew frostbite was a real threat in that moment and it was time to defrost in front of a heater.
 I quickly traveled back down the mountain to get warm and thaw.)

 I ordered anything I thought may warm me up before I left for the trip as I prepared my bags!
 I purchased insulated leggings and made sure I had jeans baggy enough to wear layers under.
 I bought Gortex mittens.
 Hand warmers were purchased in bulk.
 Hats, scarves and long sleeve shirts were plentiful.
 (You may think that sounds like a crazy list but trust me – I used it all in Tromso, especially, to beat the winter Norwegian weather, especially during our Polar Fjord Cruise.)

 The point is – pack right and you’ll be a-okay.
 And it really isn’t that cold in many of the southern cities in Norway.

 5. You can See Breathtaking Northern Lights during Winter in Norway…and they’re Breathtaking

 I’m almost speechless recalling the experience, trying to communicate its wonder.
 If you visit Norway in January we cannot recommend traveling north to Tromso specifically for a shot at seeing the Northern Lights.